 We conclude this paper with a discussion of reexamination statistics.
 The authors have done their own independent data gathering and analysis of reexaminations and offer the following summary.
-To provide further insight into reexamination practice, the authors have conducted a thorough review of all reexamination requests that have been published in the Official Gazette January 1, 2008, through September 23, 2008.
-A sampling of that review is provided herewith.
+To provide further insight into reexamination practice, the authors have conducted a thorough review of all 768 reexamination requests noticed in the Official Gazette and filed between January 1, 2009, and January 1, 2010.